childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (5) Maintain program records and data
 (6) Prevent fraud and abuse
 (7) Provide customer service and support
-(8) Identify, secure, and allocate funding to provide incentives for local agricultural producers, including community gardens, cooperatives, and small-scale farms—to increase the accessibility and affordability of locally produced food for residents.
+(8) Identify, secure, and allocate funding to provide incentives for local agricultural producers, including community gardens, cooperatives, and small-scale farms, to increase the accessibility and affordability of locally produced food for residents.

 **412.045 - OFAP Card System**
 (a) Benefits shall be distributed through OFAP cards (Oregon Food Assistance Program cards)